-Table XVI.
+Table XVII.
 TIMECON SFR Bit Designations

 Bit Name Description

 7 Reserved for Future Use.

 6 TFH Twenty-Four Hour Select Bit.

 Set by the user to enable the Hour counter to count from 0 to 23.

 Cleared by the user to enable the Hour counter to count from 0 to 255.

 5 ITS1 Interval Timebase Selection Bits.

 4 ITS0 Written by user to determine the interval counter update rate.

 ITS1 ITS0 Interval Timebase

 0 0 1/128 Second

 0 1 Seconds

 1 0 Minutes

 1 1 Hours

 3 STI Single Time Interval Bit.

-Set by user to generate a single interval timeout.
+Set by the user to generate a single interval timeout.
 If set, a timeout will clear the TIEN bit.

-Cleared by user to allow the interval counter to be automatically reloaded and start counting

-again at each interval timeout.
+Cleared by the user to allow the interval counter to be automatically reloaded and start counting again at each interval timeout.

 2 TII TIC Interrupt Bit.

-Set when the 8-bit Interval Counter matches the value in the INTVAL SFR.
+2 111 Set when the 8-bit Interval Counter matches the value in the INTVAL SFR.

 Cleared by user software.

 1 TIEN Time Interval Enable Bit.

-Set by user to enable the 8-bit time interval counter.
+1 TILI Set by the user to enable the 8-bit time interval counter.

-Cleared by user to disable the interval counter.
+Cleared by the user to disable the interval counter.

 0 TCEN Time Clock Enable Bit.

-Set by user to enable the time clock to the time interval counters.
+O I OLIV Set by the user to enable the time clock to the time interval counters.

-Cleared by user to disable the clock to the time interval counters and reset the time interval SFRs
+Cleared by the user to disable the clock to the time interval counters and reset the time interval

-to the last value written to them by the user.
-The time registers (HTHSEC, SEC, MIN, and HOUR)
+SFRs to the last value written to them by the user.
+The time registers (HTHSEC, SEC, MIN, and

+HOUR) can be written while TCEN is low.

-can be written while TCEN is low.
+HOUR) can be written while TCEN is low.

-- - I